Skip to main content

 Yes.
 Each user’s access is isolated.
 The gateway forwards requests using that user’s credentials and their granted scopes, so one user’s access can never be used to act as another user.

 Usually yes.
 Each sign-in is tied to a specific user, so your app needs to know who the current user is.
-Use Lovable Cloud authentication or your own auth before prompting a user to connect.
+Use built-in authentication (Cloud) or your own auth before prompting a user to connect.
 The exception is enterprise accounts that publish a project to their own workspace: Lovable derives the user’s identity through Lovable Auth, so no extra authentication is needed.

 No. Tokens are stored encrypted in the connector gateway and are never visible in your project, to workspace admins, or to the Lovable Agent.
 Your app calls the connector through the gateway, which injects credentials behind the scenes and refreshes them automatically.